gerbsec/gerbsec.github.io/_posts/2022-11-20-sunshine-ctf-writeup.md

 ### network pong

-this challenge was interesting since i had just refreshed my knowledge on the topic it felt easy. i't s class command injection vulnerability except they are using command expansion.
+this challenge was interesting. since i had just refreshed my knowledge on the topic it felt easy. it's a classic command injection vulnerability except they are using command expansion.

 `